 Administrative Protective Orders Violated in AD/CV, IPR Cases Subject of ITC Report

-The International Trade Commission has issued its annual report intended to inform representatives of parties to ITC proceedings as to some specific types of administrative protective order breaches encountered and the corresponding types of actions that have been taken.
-This year’s report covers calendar year 2016 and addresses two antidumping/countervailing injury proceedings and seven intellectual property rights infringement proceedings.
+The International Trade Commission has issued its annual report informing representatives of parties to ITC proceedings as to some specific types of administrative protective order breaches encountered and the corresponding types of actions that have been taken.
+This year’s report covers fiscal years 2018 and 2019 and addresses two intellectual property rights cases and two antidumping/countervailing injury proceedings.

 Those involved in ITC investigations or other proceedings under Title VII of the 1930 Tariff Act (AD and CV injury), safeguard-related provisions such as section 202 of the 1974 Trade Act, section 337 of the 1930 Tariff Act (IPR), and NAFTA article 1904.13 may enter into APOs that permit them, under strict conditions, to obtain access to the business proprietary information (Title VII) or confidential business information (all others) of other parties.
 The two types of breaches most frequently investigated involve the APO’s prohibition on the dissemination of BPI or CBI to unauthorized persons and the APO’s requirement that the materials received under the APO be returned or destroyed and that a certificate be filed within a specified period indicating which action was taken.
 Other breaches have included the failure to properly bracket BPI/CBI in proprietary documents filed with the ITC, the failure to immediately report known violations of an APO, and the failure to adequately supervise non-lawyers in the handling of BPI/CBI.

 In AD/CV injury proceedings, any breach of an APO may subject an applicant to various sanctions, including the following.

 - disbarment from practice in any capacity before the ITC, along with the person’s partners, associates, employer, and employees, for up to seven years